etrommer/bikex/index.md

 Hennigsdorf - Nation: [KML](assets/routes/Hennigsdorf-NoG.kml) [GPX](assets/routes/Hennigsdorf-NoG.gpx)

 For joining the group ride you only need a festival ticket.
-For the safe storrage of your bike at the destination we recomend  ["bike coat check" (Fahradgadrobenticket)]((https://www.tixforgigs.com/de-DE/Event/42028)), otherwise you have to park your bike in the camping area.
+For the safe storrage of your bike at the destination we recomend a ["bike coat check ticket" (Fahradgadrobenticket)]((https://www.tixforgigs.com/de-DE/Event/42028)), otherwise you have to park your bike in the camping area.

 **"I'm not that sporty!"** you might be thinking.
 We say: Yes, you are!
 Together as a group we ride at a leisurely pace, taking pee/drink and short rest breaks wherever necessary and desirable.
 We want to experience at least a pleasant, at best an ultra-fun tour together, not a world-class performance in record time.